davis-hoover/opencpi/tools/ocpidev2/assets/design-notes2.rst

 Top-Level Attribute, Exposing to CLI
 ====================================

+Note that 'git grep cli_dict' is helpful in tying the following description to the codebase.

-1. Top-level attributes are defined in the list returned be each asset class's get_attr_infos() method
+1. Top-level attributes, e.g. SourceFiles, and all of their associated information are defined by the list returned in each asset class's get_attr_infos() method
 2. Top-level attributes are typically exposed to the CLI, in a name that is similar to the attribute (sometimes not)
-3. Typical CLI-to-XML flow during 'ocpidev2 create' is, e.g.,

-    args.include_dirs
+    args.include_dirs (matches attribute cli[1] defined in get_attr_infos())

       =DICT()=>